Back to Dyson Guides

 Clean the Sensor Inlet

-Locate the small sensor inlet holes on the lower body of the purifier.
+Locate the small sensor inlet slot on the lower-left side of the purifier base (when facing the front display).
 Use a can of compressed air to gently blow out any dust or debris from the sensor openings.
 Do not insert any objects into the holes.
 Wipe the exterior around the inlets with a dry microfiber cloth.
 Accumulated dust on these inlets is the most common cause of stuck or inaccurate readings.

 Compressed Air Duster,130000RPM Electric Air Duster Brushless Motor with Adjustable Stepless Speed, Fast Charging Rechargeable Cordless Air Blower for PC,Car,Keyboard,Pet,Home & Outdoor